 Conversing.
 Give your full attention to your conversations and the other people involved.
 Are you listening with your full awareness, or are you impatiently waiting to speak again?

-- Use music as mindfulness practice.
 Listening to music is another great opportunity to practice mindfulness with your sense of hearing.
 Try to identify each instrument in the song.
 See how well you can keep your focus on the music instead of allowing other thoughts to intrude.

-- Put your phone away.
 Your smartphone can be a huge distraction and obstacle to mindfulness.
 Avoid checking your email or social media accounts until a suitable time.
 This is another opportunity to ride out your urges, too.

 Do a little experiment and see how long you can go without checking your phone.
 See how long you can go without thinking about your phone.
 You might be surprised by the results.

-- Set a reminder.
 A timer can be an effective way of cueing you to be mindful.
 When the timer alerts you, remind yourself to be mindful and immediately practice mindfulness.
 Refocus your attention on whatever you’re doing at that moment.

 Mindfulness is a wonderful thing.
 It can relieve stress, increase enjoyment, increase productivity, reduce anxiety, and help you to build a more accurate view of the world.

 Knowing how to be mindful isn’t enough.
 You have to make it a habit that you rely on throughout the day.
 Make mindfulness a part of your life and watch the transformation!